-If there is a fault, the warning indicator will illuminate in the instrument panel and the message centre will display DSC NOT AVAILABLE with an amber backlight.
+If there is a fault, this warning lamp will illuminate in the instrument panel and the message centre will display DSC NOT AVAILABLE.

-It is safe to drive the vehicle, but the DSC system will not activate under wheel spin or slide conditions.
+The vehicle can still be driven, but the DSC system will not activate under wheel spin or slide conditions.
 You should seek qualified assistance as soon as possible.